 In January 2016, the Company sold 4,440,000 shares of its common stock in an underwritten public offering at a price of \$4.00 per share for gross proceeds of \$17.8 million.
-Underwriter discounts and commissions and other share issue costs are expected to approximate \$1.4 million.
+Underwriter discounts and commissions and other share issue costs totaled approximately \$1.3 million.

 In December 2013, the Company entered into an at-the-market ("ATM") program pursuant to which the Company may offer and sell shares of its common stock from time to time for an aggregate offering price of up to \$19.2 million, of which approximately \$17.6 million remains unsold.
 The Company pays the sales agent a commission of up to 3.0% of the gross proceeds from the sale of such shares.
 The Company's ability to sell shares under the ATM program is subject to an Australian Securities Exchange ("ASX") rule limiting the number of shares the Company may issue in any 12-month period without shareholder approval, as well as other applicable rules and regulations of ASX and the NASDAQ Global Market.
-During the three and six-month periods ended December 31, 2015 and 2014, the Company did not sell any shares under this program.
+During the three and nine-month periods ended March 31, 2016 and 2015, the Company did not sell any shares under this program.